 Mosquito bites can be more than just itchy and annoying.
 They can cause you to get sick.
 The most effective way to avoid West Nile virus disease is to prevent mosquito bites.
 Be aware of the West Nile virus activity in your area and take action to protect yourself and your family.

 Almost 40,000 people in the U.S. have been reported with West Nile virus disease since 1999, and of those over 17,000 have been seriously ill and more than 1600 have died.
 Many more cases of illness are not reported to CDC.

-Anyone living in an area where West Nile virus is present in mosquitoes can get infected.
+Anyone living in an area where the West Nile virus is present in mosquitoes can get infected.
 West Nile virus has been detected in all lower 48 states (not in Hawaii or Alaska).
 Outbreaks have occurred every summer since 1999.
-Though anyone can get infected with West Nile virus, there are people at higher risk for severe disease.
+Though anyone can get infected with the West Nile virus, there are people at higher risk for severe disease.
 People over the age of 50 are at higher risk for encephalitis.
 The reasons one person becomes severely ill and another doesn't aren't entirely known.

 West Nile virus (WNV) neuroinvasive disease incidence reported to ArboNET, by state, United States, 2013

-Some states, such as those in highlighted in black on the map to the right, had greater concentrations of cases of severe disease than others represented in lighter colors in 2013.
+Some states, such as those highlighted in black on the map to the right, had greater concentrations of cases of severe disease than others represented in lighter colors in 2013.
 This can change each year.
 Some areas of the U.S. are affected by other viruses such as La Crosse, eastern equine encephalitis, St. Louis encephalitis, Powassan, or dengue viruses.